braid-org/braid-text/README.md

       //   content: " World"
       // }]
       //
-      // to insert something after a prev_state of "Hello"
+      // ...to insert something after a prev_state of "Hello".

       // Then return the new state (as a string) and the diff (as `patches`) return {new_state, patches}